ubbeg2000/gikslab-practical-test/README.md

 To run this application, you must:

 1. Install Go version 1.19 or above
+2. Install SQLite version 3
-2. Set environment variables listed on `.env.example` manually or by creating a `.env` file
+3. Set environment variables listed on `.env.example` manually or by creating a `.env` file
-3. Run `go run main.go` to start the API
+4. Run `go run main.go` to start the API